Teach Your Child About Saving

 Don’t forget that it’s very important to be consistent over the years, so be clear when teaching your child the importance of consistent, annual contributions.
 That way, he or she will be comfortable setting aside a portion of their paycheck for the future.

 “Trusting the process” is something that happens over the years – they’ll figure this out as they go through the process.
 Of course, there may be times you simply cannot afford to make those annual contributions.
 That’s okay!
 When you can, resume your IRA funding, and try to make up for the time you miss when you are able.

-Facts About Roth IRA for Children
+Facts About Roth IRA for Your Child

 Here are some quick facts before you establish a Roth IRA for your child.